procheta/procheta.github.io/_news/announcement_3.md

 related_posts: false
 ---

-This year we will be running the 2nd edition of [NLP for Social Good Symposium](https://nlp4social.github.io/nlp4socialgood/) at the the University of Liverpool.
+This year we will be running the 2nd edition of <a href="https://nlp4social.github.io/nlp4socialgood/">NLP for Social Good Symposium</a> at the the University of Liverpool.
 If you have any work related to NLP for Social Good, feel free to submit your paper in this symposium.
-The details of CFP is [here]((https://nlp4social.github.io/nlp4socialgood/)).
+The details of CFP is [here](https://nlp4social.github.io/nlp4socialgood/).